uploadtigris/Cloud-Engineering/Logs/December 2025.md

   3) Systems Administrator
 - I will focus on my RHCSA and then my CCNA later
 - Linux is the focus right now.
 Learn to Linux first --> Linux Bible --> Red Hat Labs --> Take RHCSA

+**12/4/25**:
+- Focusing on learning User Management, Permissions, and Processes